Daniel Bennett (footballer): Geylang International

 After playing for the Warriors for nine years and amassing four league titles and winning the Singapore Cup three times, Bennett signed for Geylang International ahead of the 2016 S.League campaign.
 He was a key cog of the Eagles defence, helping the team to the league's third-best defensive record, with 29 goals conceded in 24 games as Geylang finished fifth in the nine-team competition.

 Tampines Rovers

-In 2017, Bennett joined the 6th S.League club of his career, signing for Tampines Rovers FC for the 2017 S.League season.
+In 2017, Bennett joined the 6th S.League club of his career, signing for Tampines Rovers for the 2017 S.League season.
 He made 31 appearances in all competitions for the Stags last season and was a key member of league's best local defence, earning him a two-year extension with the club despite almost reaching 40 years old.
+On 7 July 2021, Bennett scored the only goal for Tampines Rovers in the 2021 AFC Champions League group stage fixtures encounter against Gamba Osaka in an 8–1 defeat at the Bunyodkor Stadium in Tashkent, Uzbekistan.
+At 43 years and 181 days, Bennett also eclipsed Dejan Damjanović (39 years and 341 days) as the oldest ever scorer in the tournament’s history.

 Tanjong Pagar United

 In January 2022, Bennett returned to Tanjong Pagar United for the second time after over 20 years.
-He will play for the Jaguars for the 2022 season.
+He will play for the Jaguars for the 2022 Singapore Premier League season.
+On 9 March 2022, Bennett scored a header against Hougang United which put him to become the league's oldest scorer at 44 years and 239 days breaking Aleksandar Đurić's record of scoring at 43 years and 284 days.